DylanKentish/ECM3440-python/README.md

 use of *type hints*.

 Another feature of Python is
 *decorators*.
 It is important to note that unlike *type hints*, *decorators* do change the behaviour of methods.
-For example we can add a static method to our class.
+For example, we can add a static method to our class.

 ```python
 class Counter: